WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/privilege-escalation.md

 ---
-title: Privilege Escalation
+title: Privilege Enumeration and Escalation
-description: Techniques for escalating privileges in PostgreSQL
+description: Techniques for enumerating privileges and escalating access in PostgreSQL
 category: Advanced Techniques
 order: 24
-tags: ["privesc", "createrole", "security definer", "filenode"]
+tags: ["privesc", "createrole", "security definer", "filenode", "enumeration"]
-lastUpdated: 2025-12-14
+lastUpdated: 2025-12-15
 ---

-## Privilege Escalation
+## Privilege Enumeration and Escalation

 PostgreSQL has several privilege escalation vectors that can be exploited to gain higher privileges within the database or on the underlying system.
+This document covers both **enumeration techniques** (identifying escalation opportunities) and **exploitation techniques** (executing privilege escalation).

 ### CREATEROLE Privilege Escalation